ripx80/snoop-rs/Readme.md

 # snoop

-snoop is a rust library to read and write files in snoop format.
+snoop-rs is a rust library to read and write files in snoop format.

-## think

-- is usize a good idea?
-- remove packet_header checks and tests?
-- change SnoopPacket to Ref
-- change PacketHeader to PacketHeader

 ## read